Lin00zz00/SingleCooked/README.md

 ## Acknowledgements

-We would like to express our gratitude to the following organizations for their support:
+We would like to express our gratitude to the following organizations and individuals for their support:
 - [Holokit](https://holokit.io/)
 - [Immersal](https://immersal.com/)
 - [MirrorVerse](https://deepmirror.vercel.app/)